 NRIs can link their NRE/NRO account on UPI with a registered mobile number issued by an Indian service provider.

 Under the Liberalised Remittance Scheme, the RBI allows resident individuals to freely remit up to $2,50,000 during each financial year for any permissible transaction abroad.
-Resident Indians can enjoy foreign exchange facility for specific purposes within the limit of $2.5 lakh only.
+Resident Indians can enjoy foreign exchange facilities for specific purposes within the limit of $2.5 lakh only.

 You can get preferential rates on currency conversion and a host of benefits when remitting from overseas to India, or other way around.
 At SBNRI, we keep an eye on the exchange rate on a regular basis to help NRIs with their remittances and investment.
 You can download SBNRI App to connect with our experts.
 They will help you evaluate the optimal time for remitting money to India from Australia.